Eddie Olczyk Breeders' Cup Dirt Mile Picks Against Cody's Wish

 This 4 year-old is the winner of seven of his 11 career starts and the most recent of those was a success in the G3 Ack Ack Stakes at Churchill Downs at the end of September (watch below).
 This season he’s also landed three other races, including the Hanshin S. Presented by JRA Listed race at Ellis Park in July.

-The Munnings colt likes to race up with the speed and if regular jockey Florent Geroux can get the fractions right out top again, then he could just be hard to press.
+The Munnings colt likes to race up with the speed and if regular jockey Florent Geroux can get the fractions right out top again, then he could just be hard to pass.

 Recent Charles Town Classic Stakes winner Skippylongstocking is the other to use underneath.